-Claire has worked with the media in various guises and has contributed to news articles, programmes for television (including The Secret Life of Emily Brontë for Channel 4 and Britain by Book for Channel 5) and radio.
-She is also a historical advisor for Audible’s original radio drama Dark Harbour.
+Claire has worked with the media in various guises and has contributed to news articles, programmes for television (including The Secret Life of Emily Brontë and Britain’s Novel Landscapes for Channel 4, Britain by Book for Channel 5) and radio.
+She has worked as a historical advisor on creative projects, including an original radio drama for Audible.
 Claire has spoken at a range of literary and public events, including the Edinburgh International Book Festival, Durham Book Festival, and Books on Tyne.
 She has written shorter pieces for BBC History Magazine and History Today.